-Apple’s macOS Big Sur 11.2.3 update could have a huge impact on your Mac’s performance.
-While some of you should install the firmware today, others are better off waiting.
+Apple’s new macOS Big Sur 11.5.1 update could have a huge impact on your Mac’s performance.
+While some of you should install the firmware today, others might be better off waiting.

 macOS Big Sur 11.1 also included a new privacy information section on App Store pages that includes a developer-reported summary of the app’s privacy practices.

 If you're moving up from macOS Catalina, you'll get macOS Big Sur 11.0.1's 50+ security patches.
 If you're interested these improvements, you can read about them over on Apple's website.

 In addition to those patches, macOS Big Sur comes with additional security and privacy upgrades including improvements to the App Store and Safari.

 In Safari, you can now tap the Privacy Report button to better understand how websites handle your privacy.

 With macOS Big Sur on board you can now get information on the App Store that will help you understand the privacy practices of apps before you download them.

 Researchers also discovered that Apple brought a new "BlastDoor" sandbox security system to macOS Big Sur, iOS 14, and iPadOS 14.
 The system is meant to prevent attacks from occurring via the Messages app.